Your doctor will conduct a medical exam and order tests to assess your lung function and rule out other conditions that can cause your symptoms.

 You can also use pre-exercise drugs as a quick-relief treatment for symptoms.
 However, you shouldn't need to use your pre-exercise inhaler more often than your doctor recommends.

 Keep a record of how many puffs you use each week, how often you use your pre-exercise inhaler for prevention and how often you use it to treat symptoms.
-If you use it daily or you frequently use it for symptom relief, your doctor may adjust your long-term control medication.
+If you use it daily or you frequently use it for symptom relief, your doctor might adjust your long-term control medication.

 Lifestyle and home remedies